Romeo Kapudija

 Romeo Kapudija (born 20 May 1970) is an American-Croatian professional race car driver from Chicago, Illinois.

-After competing in karting and amateur Formula Atlantic and Skip Barber Formula Dodge competition, he made his 1st professional Toyota Atlantic start in 1999 at Long Beach finishing 11th overall in 1st in C2.
+After competing in karting and amateur Formula Atlantic and Skip Barber Formula Dodge competition, Kapudija made his first professional Toyota Atlantic start in 1999 at Long Beach finishing 11th overall in first in C2.
 He continued to race in the professional ranks in 2002 driving part-time in the American Le Mans Series in the GT class.
 He competed in the 12 Hours of Sebring in 2004 and competed in Grand-Am Cup from 2005 to 2007 as co-driver to Patrick Dempsey.
 He moved up to Grand-Am's Rolex Sports Car Series GT class in 2008 driving for Matt Connelly Motorsports.
-In 2010 he made his Daytona Prototype debut at the 2010 24 Hours of Daytona co-driving Beyer Racing's Chevy-Crawford.
-In 2010 he competed full-time in the American Le Mans Series' new GTC class driving for Alex Job Racing.
+In 2010, he made his Daytona Prototype debut at the 2010 24 Hours of Daytona co-driving Beyer Racing's Chevy-Crawford.
+In 2010, he competed full-time in the American Le Mans Series' new GTC class driving for Alex Job Racing.